ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 ### Eligibility Escalation and Fallback
 - When resolving sweepover placement, check eligibility upward to the 60th-level upline for an upgraded holder of the target slot.
-- If no eligible upline exists within 60 levels, place into the Mother ID’s tree for that slot.
+- If no eligible upline exists within 60 levels, place into the Mother ID's tree for that slot.

 ### Level Distribution (Matrix) — 3 Levels: 20% / 20% / 60%
 Matrix level-income distributes across the immediate three upline levels relative to the placed position: